 How did the road get its name?

 Longdon Hill is so-called because of the old field name of the same name.
+A reference to 'Longerowne Hill ' in 'Wickewantford' occurs in the conveyance of the Manor of Wickhamford, 21st June 1594.
 An early Ordnance Survey map of 1811-12 gives the name as London Hill.

 When did housing development begin?